NSMau/swift-book-es/TSPL.docc/LanguageGuide/Enumerations.md

 > Note: The raw value initializer is a failable initializer,
 > because not every raw value will return an enumeration case.
-> For more information, see <doc:Declarations#Inicializadores-Falibles>.
+> For more information, see <doc:Declarations#Inicializadores-falibles>.

 If you try to find a planet with a position of `11`, the optional `Planet` value returned by the raw value initializer will be `nil`: